aragon/AGPs/AGPs/AGP-75.md

 ---

-# AGP-XX: The Aragon Governance Survey Process
+# The Aragon Governance Survey Process
 **Version 1.0**

 To improve Aragon Network's governance capabilities, the Survey App will be installed to the `governance.aragonid.eth` organization.
 Surveys are non-binding and will be useful for gaining ANT holder sentiment on AGP pre-proposals, product roadmaps, amongst other use cases.